Overview

 ---|---|

-Contact Collection | Stores data specific to a contact including channels, attributes, list membership and cart items. |
+Contact collection | Stores data specific to a contact, including channels, attributes, list membership, and cart items. |

-Events (Contact Activities) Collection | Stores event data specific to messages (opens, clicks, etc.) or any custom named event. |
+Events (contact activities) collection | Stores event data specific to messages (opens, clicks, etc.) or any custom-named event. |

-Product Collection | Stores data from a product catalog.
-Typically developers will update this collection on a nightly or weekly basis.
-This data can be used to embellish an email, but is not used for audience search. |
+Product collection | Stores data from a product catalog.
+Developers typically update this collection on a nightly or weekly basis.
+This data can be used in emails but not audience search. |

-Orders Collection | Stores order data.
-This can hold specific order details and can be used for building an audience. |
+Orders collection | Stores order data.
+This can hold specific order details and can be used for building audiences. |

-Supplements Collection | Stores additional data (store locations, coupon codes, message content, etc.) that doesn’t fit into one of the above collections. |
+Supplements collection | Stores additional data (store locations, coupon codes, message content, etc.) that doesn’t fit into one of the above collections. |

 RESTful API